The following policies and procedures draft has been updated pursuant to Faculty Senate Bill 91017. 11/17/93.

 C. Within approved operating procedures, an attendance policy shall be outlined.

-1. If a Board member (or members) fail to attend scheduled meetings, the Chair and/or Dean may suggest re-appointment of a Board member (or members) to the president of the university or associated student government.
+1. If a Board member (or members) fails to attend scheduled meetings, the Chair and/or Dean may suggest re-appointment of a Board member (or members) to the president of the university or associated student government.

 A majority of the members of the Board shall render decisions concerning the allocation of funds.
 Such decisions shall follow discussions concerning individual requests from each program.